-Skeleton 3 was also found in the wall destruction layer within the rock-cut ditch in Trench 1B (1004), 7m south of Skeletons 1 and 2.
-The skeleton was positioned awkwardly, with the left arm under the body and the right hand behind the head.
+Skeleton 3 was also found articulated in the wall destruction layer (1004) within the rock-cut ditch in Trench 1, 7m south of Skeletons 1 and 2 in the southern baulk of the trench.
+Due to the weight of the rock overlying the body, many of the bones were very fragile.
+Several post-mortem fractures were caused over time by the pressure of the tumbled stone, and in some cases the general fragility of the bones caused them to fracture on lifting.
+The skeleton was positioned at an angle, crouched on the right side with the left forearm under the body and the right hand behind the cranium (Illus.
+19), the head facing downwards and the legs being higher up.
 This suggests that the individual was thrown into the ditch either immediately prior to, or after, death.
+Unfortunately it was not possible during excavation to photograph the complete burial due to the awkward location of the remains and the need to ensure stability of the trench edges.